 • Pick easy to spell and remember

-Basically, give the naming a fair amount of your time to consider something special.
+Basically, give the naming procedure a fair amount of your time to discover something special.

 5. Find machines.

-Start with small or medium sized soda machines.
+Get going with small or medium sized soda equipment.
 One or two.
 See how well you do before branching out and buying more and taking on additional responsibility.

 There are several sources for distributors too.
-You can go the wholesale route, specialty vending sales outlet, or platforms like Craigslist or Ebay.
+You can go the wholesale or specialty outlet path or use platforms like Craigslist or Ebay.

-Since you will be spending a fair amount of money, use caution before pulling out your credit card.
-You’ll want to check the following:
+Since you will be spending a fair amount of cash, use caution before pulling out your credit card.
+Compare and consider the following:

 • Seller references

 The next tip is reviewing your state requirements.
 Today, healthy eating is promoted everywhere.
 And that is a good thing.
 Know exactly how much space to set aside for these healthier options.